d4rk-d4nph3/ThirdEye/README.md

 ## Description

 This project is to audit Kolide instances by exploiting the API provided by Kolide.

-Motivation for this project is to monitor your Kolide instance by looking at any tamperings or un-authorized use like adding of a new unknown device, or running of malicious queries.
+Motivation for this project is to monitor your Kolide instance by looking at any tamperings or un-authorized use like adding of a new unknown device, or running of queries by new actors.

 ## Requirements